ruggeri/tech-notes/math/fourier2.md

 topologies may be compatible with the same notion of convergence.

-**Utility of Approximations**

-But I'm getting a little distracted by theory.
-It seems reasonable to require that if a sequence converges to `f`, then the sequence of the average absolute difference ought to converge to zero.

-I suggest this because we will want to decompose functions into their bases, but maybe not "all the way".
-We'll probably want a "fine enough" approximation in the basis, and then use this to solve real problems.

-If, as we make our decomposition "more and more fine", we don't have a better and better approximation of the average absolute intensity, that sounds like it may hinder us from doing many useful calculations.
-Basically, it would mean the decomposition wasn't really helpful, and we'd be lying to ourselves thinking that our calculation from the approximation was describing approximate behavior of the underlying function.

-Therefore, we may note that pointwise convergence is out.
+**Integral inner product allows approximations**

+I've gotten a little distracted by theory.
+Let's circle back and think about how we plan to break up a function `f` into a linear combination of basis vectors.
+Basically: how do we plan to do the projections?

+The space of piecewise continuous functions is extremely varied.
+Whatever process of projection is going to have to work for many antagonistic vectors to project; it would be incredible if this were always simple.

+It would sure be nice if we could take a finite approximation of `f` and a finite approximation of a basis vector `e_i`, and perform some kind of projection of the `f` approximations onto the `e_i` approximation.
+Then, hopefully, in the limit, this would converge to the proper approximation.

+Of course, the simplest approximation is to break `f` and `e_i` into step functions.
+That effectively makes them vectors in `R^n`.
+The simplest inner product here is just the dot product.
+And of course, in the limit, that will converge to the integral of `f` times `e_i`.
+That suggests we use this as our inner product.

+I don't see that we're forced to use this inner product.
+But it seems like any other inner product would just be making our lives difficult.
+It may even be that all other inner products are in some sense this integral product, but I don't know that.
+At the moment, it seems perverse to consider alternatives, so I will not.

+**From inner product to norm and topology**

+We've decided how we want to decompose a function.
+But in what sense is the "recomposition" the original vector?
+In a finite dimensional space, after decompsition, we could restore and get exactly the original vector.
+But here, the "restoration" is actually a sequence of restorations.
+In what sense does this converge to the original?

+Consider a function `f` and a finite decomposition and recomposition `f_i`.
+The "error" is `f - f_i`.
+If we had `f - f_i` in the basis, then adding in exactly one times `f - f_i` would give us exactly `f`.

+Let's consider `I(f - f_i, f - f_i)`.
+If `f_i = f`, it makes sense
+that this is zero; though I suppose it could be anything, because adding zero to the basis makes a non-linearly independent set.

+On the other hand, when `I(f - f_i, f - f_i)` is non-zero, this means:
+"I wish I had some of the error vector `f - f_i`."

+On the third hand, consider the possibility that `f != f'` but `I(f, f - f') = 0`.
+That means: "`f` and `f - f_i` are not equal, but only in a sense that I don't care about.
+Even if you gave me the exact 'fixup' vector, I would choose not to use it."

+Let us say that a sequence `f_i` converges to `f` if the error's *norm* has limit zero (that's what we call: "how much do you want to use of yourself to reconstruct yourself?).
+It can be shown that thea reconstitution error will, in the limit, always be orthogonal to all basis vectors.
+Therefore, the reconstitution always converges to `f` if the basis spans, *or* to a vector `f\hat` with non-zero norm whose error is orthogonal to all basis vectors.

+**L2 convergence is a stronger notion than pointwise convergence**

 Consider a series of functions `f_i` which take the value `3**i` on the interval `1/2**i - 1, 2**(i+1) - 1`.
-This converges pointwise to the zero function (which has integral zero) but divergent integral (because while the length is halving, the height is tripling).
-So no matter how fine our approximation with this series, we would get worse and worse approximations of the integral.
+This converges pointwise to
+the zero function (which has integral zero) but the norm of the L2 error diverges.

-**Hilbert Space/L2 Space**

-We will use the L2 norm, which is the square-root of the integral of the squared difference.
-This is traditional, but I'm not sure why.
-Per the above, I see a motivation to make our notion of convergence
-strong: it means that when we approximate, we have a useful approximation.
-But why not make them *even stronger*!

-I will speculate.
-Let us say we used the *L3* norm.
-Then it is possible that a basis wrt the L2 norm may no longer span the entire space.
-Perhaps *no* countable basis would span: that would be horrible!
-I don't know whether that is possible.

-But even if, with this new norm, you still have a countable basis, maybe it is *really hard to decompose into*.
-The whole point of Fourier analysis is to come up with this nice way to decompose these periodic functions.

-Indeed, it appears that L2 is the only Hilbert space amongst the Lp
-spaces: one which is a inner product space complete wrt the norm induced by the inner product.
-Presumably that means that for other Lp spaces, there is no valid inner product that generates the norm.
-I don't know that; this is just speculation.
+No matter the basis, we would never see an approximation series like this (provided we use an orthogonal basis).
+The approximation will converge to some `f\hat`, which may not be the true `f`, but it won't *diverge*!

+Moreover: A basic result is that if `f` is in the span of an orthogonal basis, the sequence of absolute areas of each approximation `f_i` will converge to the absolute area of the original `f`.

+This basically says: if you care about the average power of a signal, the approximations will not lie to you!

+It is *not* true that for any `F`, that `lim F(f_i) = F(f)`.
+This cannot be so for every `F`.
+However, hopefully for many common and useful applications, we will be able to use the basis transformation like that.
+Indeed: it is the whole point of this exercise!

+**Stronger notions of convergence?**

+When you say that it isn't safe to assume `lim F(f_i) = F(f)`, that makes me wonder whether we can find a decomposition method such that, when we decompose a function, the convergence is stronger, and thus we `lim F(f_i)` will converge to the correct value for a greater class of `F`.

+This is a question beyond my pay grade.
+I have worries.
+The first is that your decomposition method may need to be very complex.
+Is there a method of finite approximation?
+My second worry is that your basis may have to be far too large.
+In particular, if the basis is of uncountable dimension, is it possible that a series of *finite* approximations will converge (in your stronger sense!) to the target `f`?

+## Arriving at the Fourier Basis

+By now I have thoroughly convinced you that the integral inner product is the most common-sense way to perform projection in a space of piecewise continuous functions on a domain of finite volume.

+But now we must ask: what basis should we use?
+Obviously any orthogonal set that spans the space will work.
+What do those look like?
+What are our choices?

 **Beginning To Produce A Basis**